 If admitted to the department, students will be required to submit the following information to the University.
 The department's offer of admission is contingent upon final review of the application by the University's International Office of Admissions and determination of eligibility to receive the official documents necessary for a Student Visa.

-The Graduate School website at UB should be consulted for information regarding cost of attendance, financial aid and assistantships.
-Please refer to the category Graduate when determining cost of attendance.
+The Graduate School website at UB should be consulted for the most up-to-date information regarding cost of attendance, financial aid and assistantships.
+In particular, they provide a table of Cost of Attendance to help you estimate your tuitition/fees and personal expenses.
+Please refer to the category Graduate in this table when determining cost of attendance for both in-state and out-of-state students.

-Several funding opportunities are available to support graduate study.
+Our department also provides several funding opportunities to support graduate students:

 The academic profile of applicants admitted to the AuD program during the past several years is as follows: